numiralofe/automation/commitApp_POC/Documentation/CommitAPP-network.md

 * **DMZ Tier**

 In this tier we have all services that have public information and do not require any type of authentication to access them.
- - A reverse proxy host that re-routes/filter internal traffic out
+ - A reverse proxy that re-routes/filter internal traffic out
  - a small cdn server to serve static content

 * **Services Tier**

-In this Tier we have services that provides end user and 3rd parties access to our products.
+In this Tier we have services that provides end user and 3rd parties access to our endpoints.

 * **API Tier**